 Why can’t I access some syndication channels?

-Two syndication channels, Homes and Land and Denver Post, have ongoing work to access data from the new REcolorado Matrix.
-Once their work is completed, they will be re-added as syndication channels in REcolorado Matrix.
+One syndication channel, Denver Post, have ongoing work to access data from the new REcolorado Matrix.
+Once their work is completed, they will be re-added as a syndication channel in REcolorado Matrix.

 What is Also Marketed As?